 Killerbody issued a 1/12 vacformed LC2 body in 2015.
 It is available in unpainted form (with decals, KB48394) and painted form (KB48395).
 It represents the original narrow body

 The lack of good references made things rather complicated, since the design was modified a lot over the seasons.
-At least three types of noses were used, and the body was widened at some point (1985).
-I still don't know exactly the order of the modifications.
+At least three types of noses were used, and the body was widened for the 1984 season (wider rear deck only) and again in for the 1985 with a wider nose and cockpit area.
 Possibly the only solution is to check out magazine race reports of all seasons, and note the configuration at each race.
 The box photo (see top of the page) is rather confusing too, showing many strange details (missing exhaust shield, lacking slanting 'skirts').
 My best guess is that this photo was taken before the car was finalised.
 I've put the details of the design and design changes that I found so far on this page.

 Because of the limited quality of the model, I decided to build it as a curbside model.
 A completely detailed engine bay and cockpit would be very nice, but when I started this model I hadn't seen even a single picture of the engine bay.
 An open engine cover would also show how thick the body parts are.